 We won’t go any deeper into database optimization now since we have a more detailed post about that here.

-Even if WordPress cleaning doesn’t help you fix your backend speed issue, it is still a great habit to have with a lot of benefits.
+Even if WordPress cleaning doesn’t help you fix your issue with a slow admin panel, it is still a great habit to have with a lot of benefits.

 6. Remove Widgets